Welcome to the Rice EMS Website!

 As we approach winter, it is best to stay vigilant about sickness and take extra caution through preventative care and frequent washing of hands!
 To obtain a flu shot and other immunizations on campus, follow this link to Rice Student Health Services to learn more.

-Interested in joining Rice EMS?
-Follow this link for step-by-step instructions on how to join.
+Interested in joining REMS?
+Follow this link to find out more information!